Our Approach to Wet Basements and Stormwater Management

 - They should pitch an integrated top/down & outside/in approach.

-- The contractor should work well with other contractors (I.E. basement waterproofer, remodeler, etc.).
+- The contractor should work well with other contractors (I.E. basement waterproofer, remodeler, etc.) and only use other reputable contractors.

 - Contractors should warranty their work, have good references, and provide you with an understating of how to maintain your water solutions.